 9. Rights to Work Product.

 9.(a) Ownership of the Work Product.
+Provided that all invoice are paid in full.
 The parties agree that all rights, title and interest in and to the website, its content and design, and any data generated by the website, and all work products developed in whole or in part by Provider within the scope of this Agreement (“Work Product”) are owned and retained by the Customer and shall to the extent possible, be considered a work made for hire for the Customer within the meaning of Title 17 of the United States Code.
+In the event any invoice remains unpaid, the ownership of the unpaid for work product reverts back to the Provider, until such time as the invoice is paid in full.

 9.(b) Assignment of Rights.
 To the extent the Customer does not own such Work Product as a work made for hire, Provider hereby assigns to the Customer all rights to such Work Products, including but not limited to all other patent rights, copyrights, and trade secret rights.
 Provider agrees to execute all documents reasonably requested by the Customer to further evidence the foregoing assignment and to provide all reasonable assistance to the Customer in perfecting or protecting the Customer’s rights in such Work Product.